Jacob Zuma: Polygamy

 Zuma is a polygamist, in line with traditional Zulu culture, and has been married six times.
-In 2012 the Daily Telegraph estimated he had 20 children, and in 2014 the Guardian reported he had 21, some of whom were born out of wedlock.
+In 2012 the Daily Telegraph estimated he had 20 children, and in 2014 the Guardian reported he has 21, some of whom were born out of wedlock.
 In an interview, he said:There are plenty of politicians who have mistresses and children that they hide so as to pretend they're monogamous.
 I prefer to be open.
 I love my wives and I'm proud of my children.Less than a year into Zuma's presidency in March 2010, responding to a parliamentary question from the DA, the Minister in the Presidency, Collins Chabane, reported that the state spousal support budget was about R15.52 million, close to double the budget in the previous year when Kgalema Motlanthe had been president.
 Opposition leader Helen Zille expressed disapproval.
 In subsequent years, Zuma's spokesperson, Mac Maharaj, stressed that South Africa did not have a formal office for the first lady, and that the state did not support the President's wives or children except insofar as it funded some travel expenses and spousal participation at official functions.
 Yet in June 2012, there were reports that activists in the Eastern Cape branch of the ANC were backing a proposal that only Zuma's first wife should receive state support.